cpsbvbng26-dotcom/cs50-final-project/README.md

 #### GitHub: cpsbvbng26-dotcom
 #### City: Utsunomiya, Japan

-## 1. Project Description
-The **Zenodo Data Insights** is a web-based data visualization and analysis tool specifically designed to interact with the Zenodo REST API.
-Zenodo is an open-access repository developed under the European OpenAIRE program and operated by CERN.
-It allows researchers to deposit research papers, data sets, software, and other research-related digital artifacts.

-The purpose of this project is to provide a streamlined, user-friendly interface for querying this vast amount of academic metadata and transforming it into meaningful visual representations.
-In the modern research environment, the ability to quickly grasp the distribution of knowledge—such as which languages are dominant in a specific field or what types of resources (software vs. publications) are being shared—is crucial.
-This tool automates the process of fetching raw JSON data from an external API, cleaning it, and rendering it as an interactive dashboard.

-## 2. Distinctiveness and Complexity
-This project is distinct from a basic web application or a simple CRUD app.
-It involves several layers of technical complexity that meet and exceed the standards of the CS50x final project:

-### A. Real-time API Orchestration and Integration
-Unlike many projects that rely on a local SQLite database, this application interfaces directly with a live, third-party REST API.
-This requires handling network requests using Python's `requests` library, managing status codes (e.g., handling 404 or 500 errors), and parsing large, multi-layered JSON objects.
-The application must be robust enough to handle instances where the API might be slow or return unexpected data structures.

-### B. Professional Data Engineering with Pandas
-The raw data returned by the Zenodo API is often deeply nested and contains irrelevant metadata for the end-user.
-To solve this, I utilized the **Pandas** library—a industry-standard tool for data science.
-The application flattens the JSON response into a structured DataFrame, performs data cleaning (such as handling missing language tags), and aggregates data to count the occurrences of specific categories.
-This backend data processing ensures that the visualizations are accurate and high-performance.

-### C. Interactive Visualization with Plotly
-Instead of using static charts, I chose to implement **Plotly**.
-This library allows for the creation of interactive, D3.js-based visualizations within the browser.
-Users can hover over segments of the charts to see precise data values, toggle categories, and export images.
-This choice adds significant frontend complexity, as it requires bridging Python-side data processing with JavaScript-side rendering.

-### D. Scalable Flask Architecture
-The backend is built using the **Flask** framework.
-It manages the entire lifecycle of a user’s search: from capturing the search query via a POST request, to performing the backend API calls, processing the data, and finally rendering the results using the Jinja2 templating engine.
-This requires a clear separation of concerns between the logic layer (app.py), the presentation layer (HTML/CSS), and the data layer (Zenodo API).

-## 3. File Inventory and Functionality
-- **app.py**: The central logic hub.
-It defines the Flask application and routes.
-It contains the `search` function which handles the parameters for the Zenodo API, uses Pandas to group and count the data, and generates the Plotly JSON object.
-- **templates/index.html**: The landing page and search interface.
-It is built with Bootstrap 5 to ensure a clean, modern aesthetic and ease of use.
-- **templates/results.html**: The visualization dashboard.
-This file contains the logic to receive the data from the backend and render it.
-It features a responsive layout that displays the Plotly chart alongside a detailed table of the raw search results (Title, Author, DOI).
-- **static/styles.css**: A custom CSS file that extends Bootstrap's functionality.
-It handles the layout of the dashboard, ensuring that the charts and tables are properly aligned and that the application is fully responsive on mobile devices.
-- **requirements.txt**: A critical file for project reproducibility.
-It lists all necessary Python dependencies (flask, requests, pandas, plotly), allowing any user to set up the identical environment with a single command.

-## 4. Design Choices and Justification
-- **Choice of Framework**: I chose Flask for its lightweight and flexible nature, which is ideal for a data-centric application where the focus is on API communication rather than complex database relations.
-- **Visualization Library**: I chose Plotly over Matplotlib or Seaborn because interactivity is essential in a web-based tool.
-Researchers need to see exact numbers, which Plotly's hover-tooltips provide effortlessly.
-- **UI Design**: Bootstrap 5 was selected to ensure the tool is accessible to researchers across all platforms.
-Whether a user is on a desktop in a lab or a smartphone in the field, the interface adapts to provide a professional experience.
-- **Data Handling**: Using Pandas was a deliberate choice to allow for future scalability.
-While simple Python dictionaries could work for small datasets, Pandas allows the tool to handle thousands of records and perform complex statistical analysis in the future.

-## 5. Instructions for Running the Project
-1. Clone the repository to your environment.
-2. Install the dependencies: `pip install flask requests pandas plotly`.
-3. Run the server: `python app.py`.
-4. Open the local address (usually http://127.0.0.1:5000) in your browser.
-5. Enter any research keyword in the search bar and click 'Search' to generate the report.
-EOF
+## 1. Project Overview: A Deep Dive into Academic Data Visualization
+The **Zenodo Data Insights** tool is an advanced, full-stack web application designed to act as a sophisticated bridge between the Zenodo REST API and researchers who require immediate, visual feedback on academic trends.
+Zenodo, which is hosted by CERN as part of the European OpenAIRE program, is a massive repository for open-access research.
+However, accessing its metadata usually requires programming knowledge to parse complex JSON structures.

+This project democratizes that data.
+By providing a clean, browser-based interface, any user can input a keyword—ranging from "Climate Change" to "Quantum Computing"—and receive a multifaceted dashboard.
+This dashboard visualizes the distribution of languages, the types of files being uploaded, and provides a direct, searchable list of DOIs (Digital Object Identifiers).
+This tool is essential for understanding the velocity and diversity of global research outputs in real-time.

+## 2. Distinctiveness and Complexity: Why This Project is Unique
+This project stands apart from common web development exercises (such as basic Task Managers or Social Media clones) due to its heavy emphasis on **Data Engineering** and **External API Orchestration**.

+### A. Dynamic API Orchestration
+Unlike projects that rely on static, local SQLite databases, my application handles live, unpredictable data.
+Using Python's `requests` library, I implemented a communication layer that manages GET requests to the Zenodo API.
+This involves handling query parameters, managing JSON response headers, and implementing error-catching logic for network timeouts or API service interruptions.

+### B. High-Fidelity Data Processing with Pandas
+The raw JSON returned by Zenodo is a "nested forest" of data.
+To make it usable, I integrated **Pandas**, a high-performance data manipulation library.
+I designed a pipeline that flattens this nested JSON into a structured DataFrame.
+This process includes:
+1. **Data Normalization**: Converting raw API outputs into a uniform table.
+2. **Missing Value Handling**: Automatically identifying and filling missing language or author tags to prevent visualization errors.
+3. **Categorical Aggregation**: Grouping metadata by "Resource Type" or "Language" to generate frequency counts for the charts.

+### C. Advanced Interactive Visualizations
+For the frontend, I rejected static image generation in favor of **Plotly**.
+This choice introduced complexity in how data is passed from Python to JavaScript.
+The backend generates a JSON-serialized Plotly object, which is then parsed by the browser to create an interactive D3.js chart.
+This allows researchers to hover over data segments, zoom into specific clusters, and toggle legends on and off—features that are standard in professional data science tools but rare in student projects.

+## 3. Detailed Technical File Analysis
+- **app.py (The Engine)**: This file contains the core Flask logic.
+It manages two primary routes: the index (`/`) and the search handler (`/search`).
+Inside the search handler, I implemented the API call logic and the Pandas aggregation pipeline.
+This file acts as the controller in the MVC (Model-View-Controller) architecture, ensuring that data is correctly fetched, processed, and passed to the view.
+- **templates/index.html (The Interface)**: Designed with **Bootstrap 5**, this file focuses on UX (User Experience).
+It features a responsive search bar and clear instructions.
+I used CSS Flexbox and Grid to ensure that the search input remains centered and professional across all device widths.
+- **templates/results.html (The Dashboard)**: This is the most complex template.
+It integrates the Plotly JavaScript library.
+It uses Jinja2 loops to dynamically build a result table from the Pandas DataFrame, ensuring that if 10 results are found, 10 rows are rendered with their respective DOI links and metadata.
+- **static/styles.css (The Aesthetic)**: To provide a professional, academic feel, I customized the Bootstrap defaults.
+I focused on typography and spacing, ensuring that data-heavy tables remain readable.
+I also implemented media queries to ensure the Plotly charts resize dynamically on mobile screens.
+- **requirements.txt (The Environment)**: This file lists every dependency (`flask`, `requests`, `pandas`, `plotly`).
+This is crucial for "reproducibility"—a core tenet of both computer science and academic research.

+## 4. Design Choices and Troubleshooting
+During development, I faced a significant challenge: the Zenodo API would sometimes return 500+ results, causing the Plotly chart to become cluttered.
+**The Solution**: I implemented a "Top 10" aggregation logic in the backend.
+By grouping smaller categories into an "Others" bucket, I ensured the visualization remained clean and informative while still representing the full scale of the data.
+This required a deep understanding of Pandas' `value_counts()` and slicing methods.

+I also chose **Flask** over Django because of its "micro" nature.
+For a data-heavy application, the overhead of Django's database ORM was unnecessary, and Flask allowed me to write more explicit, readable code for the API interaction.

+## 5. Future Roadmap and Scalability
+This project is built with scalability in mind.
+The current architecture can easily be expanded to include:
+1. **Multi-API Support**: Integrating the arXiv or Crossref APIs to provide a "Meta-Search" across multiple academic repositories.
+2. **Export Features**: Adding a button to download the processed Pandas DataFrame as a CSV or Excel file for offline analysis.
+3. **Authentication**: Implementing a user system where researchers can save their search history and track specific trends over time.

+## 6. Installation and Execution Instructions
+To run this project in your own environment:
+1. Clone the repository: `git clone [Your Repo URL]`
+2. Install dependencies: `pip install flask requests pandas plotly`
+3. Launch the application: `python app.py`
+4. Access the dashboard: Open your browser to `http://127.0.0.1:5000` EOF